 The Children's Commissioner wants England to be the best place for children to grow up.
 Every child should be safe, healthy and happy - and not live in fear.
 However currently in England, children are the only people who are not fully protected in law from assault and battery.
-The Children Act 2004, a piece of legislation intended to protect children, creates a defence for assault against children.
-The 'reasonable punishment' defence in Section 58 means that if a parent or carer commits assault against their child, they may be able to argue that it was legitimate and lawful.
+The 'reasonable punishment' defence in common law and Section 58 of the Children Act 2004 means that if a parent or carer commits assault against their child, they may be able to argue that it was legitimate and lawful.